JorgeArevillca/moonfarm-ck-autobreeder/readme.txt

 Hi there!

-Thank you for purchasing this autobreeder, I hope it will be useful to you (forever)
+This is an autobreeding bot i've used for a couple of months, I hope it will be useful to you as much as it has been useful to me. :) Below are instructions on how to put it on an amazon aws account, which are free for a year approximately.

 Requirements:
 # api-key from infura.io, get it by signing up at https://infura.io/signup